 I am inspired by the patterns in nature, alternative cultures, and primitive art including pictograms and petroglyphs from around the Southwest.

-Most of my work originates as photographs of rocks and similar natural forms.
-But rather than attempt to create a perfect print of my photos, I see the shapes they contain as a starting point.
-I study these images for patterns, then build collages out of various papers, symbols, and texts to emphasize the shapes, texture and mood of an individual photo, inviting chance and organic imperfection as I create.
+Most of my pieces start as photographs I take of rocks, ruins, petroglyphs, and petrified wood around the Southwest.
+But rather than attempt to create a perfect print of my photos, I look for shapes, patterns, and hidden meanings in those images, akin to the way an old-school Zuni carver studies a rock looking for an animal’s spirit to release.
+I then build collages out of various papers, symbols, and texts to emphasize the shapes, texture and mood of an individual photo, inviting chance and organic imperfection as I create.

 I then print the original photos on top of the resulting collages, blending these real and imaginary worlds.
 Finally, I add assemblage elements – including sticks, stones, beads, bones, feathers, fibers, and metals – to add dimension: both to the physical work, as well as to its layers of meaning.
 When done, I leave it to you to play the roll of archaeologist, studying the resulting artifact for clues of when and where it came from, imagining what purpose it served for the unknown culture that created it.
 That's why the images above are identified by the "site" where they originated: this is the place the original photo was taken, and the location of the archaeological dig where the resulting artifact can be imagined to have been found.